Greens Farms Academy: Athletics

 The Greens Farms Academy Dragons compete in the Fairchester Athletic Association (FAA), consisting of independent schools in Fairfield County, CT and Westchester County, NY and in the Western New England Preparatory School Association (WNEPSA).

 Wrestling

 The Wrestling Team, coached by Jack Conroy '06, was ranked No. 30 in the National Preps in 2025.

 Steven Burrell '23 won a national championship at the 2023 Prep Nationals.

-Kayla Batres, a junior at GFA, won a national title in 2025.
+Kayla Batres, then a junior at GFA, won a national title in 2025.

 Sailing

 The Sailing Team is coached by Peter Coleman.
 Fairfield Cup Champions in 2008.
 Fairfield County Gold Cup Champions in 2009.
 Connecticut State Champions in 2009.
 New England Schools Sailing Association’s ranked the Greens Farms Academy sailing program as the No. 1 interscholastic team in New England in April 2022.

 Facilities

 Located on a 44 acre campus, the school borders three ecosystems: the salt marsh, Audubon woodland, and the Long Island Sound.
 The main building is a Gilded Age mansion designed by architect Harrie T. Lindberg, the Stamford White protegé who was called “the American Lutyens”.